anumrukhsar/meetup/README.md

 # meetup

-A new Flutter project.
+An event meetup app.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is an application related to Event meetup using GetX pattern.

 A few resources to get you started if this is your first Flutter project: